lesgourg/class_public/DarkAgesModule/sphinx-documentation/using_the_command_line_script.rst

       $ chmod +x ./bin/DarkAges

-The structure command-line script is in principle that it parses the input parameters given in the command-line, runs some basic consistency checks, and depending on the input-values executes a given routine (this routines are part of the :mod:`recipes <DarkAges.recipes>`-module and can also be used in a custom python script using the DarkAges-package).
+The structure command-line script is in principle that it parses the input parameters given in the command-line, runs some basic consistency checks, and, depending on the input-values, executes a given routine (this routines are part of the :mod:`recipes <DarkAges.recipes>`-module and can also be used in a custom python script using the DarkAges-package).